brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

 Did you install pynput?
 This error will not occur if you installed it properly.
 If you have multiple versions of Python, make sure you are installing pynput on the same version as what you are running the script with.

 ### I got a SyntaxError
-Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+Syntax errors are caused by you and there is nothing I can offer to fix it apart from telling you to read the error.
 They always say where the error is in the output using a ^.
-Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+Generally, people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
 You can read about SyntaxError on Python's docs [here](https://docs.python.org/2/tutorial/errors.html#syntax-errors).

 ### 'python' is not recognized as an internal or external command
 Python hasn't been installed or it hasn't been installed properly.
 Go to [/blog/post/how-to-setup-pythons-pip/](/blog/post/how-to-setup-pythons-pip/) and follow the tutorial.
 Just before you enter the scripts folder into the path variable, remove the "\scripts\" part at the end.
 You will also want to add another path with "\scripts\" to have pip.